 Software lock-in is a huge problem in technology.
 I fear that philosophical lock-in of social media philosophy may be one our time’s greatest threats.
 (As an illustration of what I mean, the Privacy Is Dead mantra is, I fear, just one self-fulfilling instance of social media fallacy – it’s one of the most dangerous myths propounded and accepted by superficial thinking these days – it’s a dangerous mind-virus.)

 We need a clear language when discussing technology – especially media technologies.
 Confusing instant with real-time is sloppy thinking.
 In a health care context, it’s downright dangerous.

 Tweet This Post

-If you enjoyed this post, you can have future ones delivered to your door by subscribing here.
+If you enjoyed this post, you can have it delivered to your reader by clicking here.